aaroncox/steem-python/docs/index.rst

-Welcome to steem-python
+Welcome to hive-python
 =======================

-``steem-python`` is the official STEEM library for Python.
+``hive-python`` is an adaption of the official Steem library for Python for Hive.
-It comes with a BIP38 encrypted wallet and a practical CLI utility called `stemepy`.
+It comes with a BIP38 encrypted wallet and a practical CLI utility called `hivepy`.

-The Steem library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the releated blockchain technology and cryptography.
-This library can be used to do anything that is allowed according to the Steem blockchain protocol.
+The Hive library has been designed to allow developers to easily access its routines and make use of the network without dealing with all the releated blockchain technology and cryptography.
+This library can be used to do anything that is allowed according to the Hive blockchain protocol.

 Installation